KialanK/AIChat/README.md

-**This mod adds a command that allows you to communicate with ChatGPT while playing Minecraft**.
+**This fully client side mod adds a command that allows you to communicate with ChatGPT while playing Minecraft**.
+It also works while you are playing on a Server.
 With the added ```/ask``` command, you can ask any question you want and receive an answer in the Minecraft chat:

 ![Question](https://cdn.modrinth.com/data/cached_images/54b8596cf84c75b9dd4c72032d4aa8ed5d9e3a10_0.webp)